tammakiiroha/IoT-Replay-Defense-Simulator/README.md

 - `test_attacker.py` – replay attacker behavior
 - `test_experiment.py` – Monte Carlo experiment driver

-In total there are more than 80 test cases covering sender, receiver, channel, attacker, and experiment logic.
+In total there are 94 test cases covering sender, receiver, channel, attacker, and experiment logic.

 You can run all tests with: